Hello, ELO!

 Experiential Learning Opportunities

-This year, MIT lets you earn up to $1900 while you work on challenging and meaningful hands-on projects.
-Whether you’re remote or on campus, these experiential learning opportunities (or ELOs, for short) connect you to important, real-world projects in MIT research labs and maker spaces, K12 schools and start-ups, nonprofits and global industries.
+Earn money or academic credit while you work on challenging and meaningful hands-on projects.
+Whether during the summer or the academic year, experiential learning opportunities (or ELOs, for short) connect you to important, real-world projects in MIT research labs, maker spaces, PK-12 schools, start-ups, nonprofits, and global industries.

 Sounds good, where do I start?